Over 100 Black Canadians served in the Royal Canadian Air

 Rural slaves used to stay after the regular worship services, in churches or in plantation “praise houses”, for singing and dancing.
 But, slaveholders did not allow dancing and playing drums, as usual in Africa.
 They also had meetings at secret places (“camp meetings”, “bush meetings”), because they needed to meet one another and share their joys, pains and hopes.
 In rural meetings, thousands slaves were gathered and listened to itinerant preachers, and sang spirituals, for hours.
 In the late 1700s, they sang the precursors of spirituals, which were called “corn ditties”.

-A map of the slavery states.
 So, in rural areas, spirituals were sung, mainly outside of churches.
 In cities, about 1850, the Protestant City-Revival Movement created a new song genre, which was popular; for revival meetings organized by this movement, temporary tents were erected in stadiums, where the attendants could sing.

 At church, hymns and psalms were sung during services.
 Some of them were transformed into songs of a typical African American form: they are "Dr Watts”.